 No. The site speed reports come with only the premium version of MonsterInsights.
 You will need to purchase the pro version plugin for generating the site speed reports.

-Google is considering website speed as a ranking factor.
+Google is using website speed as a ranking factor.
 So if you need to rank higher on search engines, you might want to consider optimizing your site for speed.
-Also, it is essential for online shops.

-If you check the other methods, you can see that we need to rely on other websites.
-In this case, we can see every performance changes from our dashboard.
+If you check the other methods we’ve mentioned in the article, you can see that we’ve to rely on other websites.
+With MonsterInisghts, we can check our performance right within our WordPress dashboard.

-We hope you have enjoyed the read and found how you can generate site speed reports using MonsterInsights.
+We hope you’ve enjoyed the read and found how you can generate site speed reports using MonsterInsights.
 Please consider sharing this post with your friends and fellow bloggers on social media if you did.

 For more WordPress theme reviews, plugin reviews, tutorials, feel free to check out our WordPress archives section.